Microcalicium: Description

 Species of Microcalicium have a mazaediate ascomata (an irregularly spherical fruiting body in which ascus walls break down to leave a dry, loose, amorphous, powdery, often dark, mass of spores together with disintegrating asci and paraphyses).
 Their asci are ellipsoid in shape and non-amyloid.

 Species

-As of May 2024, Species Fungorum accepts the following four species in the genus Microcalicium:
+As of May 2024, Species Fungorum accepts the following five species in the genus Microcalicium: